 - (a) Registration under this regulation is voluntary for owners of portable engines or equipment units. - (b) This regulation applies to portable engines and equipment units as defined in section 2452.
 Except as provided in paragraph (c) of this section, any portable engine or equipment unit may register under this regulation.
-Examples include, but are not limited to: - (1) portable equipment units driven solely by portable engines including confined and unconfined abrasive blasting, Portland concrete batch plants, sand and gravel screening, rock crushing, and unheated pavement recycling and crushing operations; - consistent with section 209 (e) of the federal Clean Air Act, engines and associated equipment used in conjunction with the following types of portable operations: well drilling, service or work-over rigs; power generation, excluding cogeneration; pumps; compressors; diesel pile-driving hammers; welding; cranes; woodchippers;
+Examples include, but are not limited to: - portable equipment units driven solely by portable engines including confined and unconfined abrasive blasting, Portland concrete batch plants, sand and gravel screening, rock crushing, and unheated pavement recycling and crushing operations;

-dredges; equipment necessary for the operation of portable engines and equipment units; and military tactical support equipment.

-- (c) The following are not eligible for registration under this program: - any engine used to propel mobile equipment or a motor vehicle of any kind as defined in section 2452 (zaa)(1)(A); - (2) any engine or equipment unit not meeting the definition of portable as defined in section 2452 (cedd) of this regulation; - (3) engines, equipment units, and associated engines determined by the Executive Officer to qualify as part of a stationary source permitted by a district: - (4) any engine or equipment unit subject to an applicable federal Maximum Achievable Control Technology standard, or National Emissions Standard for Hazardous Air Pollutants, or federal New Source Performance Standard, except for equipment units subject to 40 CFR Part 60 Subpart OOO (Standards of Performance for Nonmetallic Mineral Processing Plants); - (5) any engine or equipment unit operating within the boundaries of the California Outer Continental Shelf (OCS).
+- (2) consistent with section 209 (e) of the federal Clean Air Act, engines and associated equipment used in conjunction with the following types of portable operations: well drilling, service or work-over rigs; power generation, excluding cogeneration; pumps; compressors; diesel pile-driving hammers; welding; cranes; wood chippers; dredges; equipment necessary for the operation of portable engines and equipment units; and military tactical support equipment. - (c) The following are not eligible for registration under this program: - any engine used to propel mobile equipment or a motor vehicle of any kind as defined in section 2452 (aa)(1)(A); - (2) any engine or equipment unit not meeting the definition of portable as defined in section 2452 (dd) of this regulation; - engines, equipment units, and associated engines determined by the Executive Officer to qualify as part of a stationary source permitted by a district; - (4) any engine or equipment unit subject to an applicable federal Maximum Achievable Control Technology standard, or National Emissions Standard for Hazardous Air Pollutants, or federal New Source Performance Standard, except for equipment units subject to the requirements of 40 CFR Part 60 Subpart OOO (Standards of Performance for Nonmetallic Mineral Processing Plants) as they relate to portable plants as defined in 40 CFR section 60.671; - (5) any engine or equipment unit operating within the boundaries of the California Outer Continental Shelf (OCS).
 [Note: This shall not prevent statewide registration of portable engines and equipment units already permitted by a district for operation in the OCS.
-Such statewide registration shall only be valid for operation onshore and in State Territorial Waters (STW).1: - (6) any dredging operation in the Santa Barbara Harbor; - (7) any dredging unit owned by a single port authority, harbor district, or similar agency in control of a harbor, and operated only within the same harbor; - (8) generators used for power production into the grid, except to maintain grid stability during an emergency event or other unforeseen event that affects grid stability; and - (9) generators used to provide primary or supplemental power to a building, facility, stationary source, or stationary equipment, except during unforeseen interruptions of electrical power from the serving utility, maintenance and repair operations, electrical upgrade operations including startup, shutdown, and testing that do not exceed 60 calendar days, operations where the voltage, frequency, or electrical current requirements can only be supplied by a portable generator, or remote operations where grid power is unavailable. - (d) In the event that the owner of an engine or equipment unit elects not to register under this program, the engine or equipment unit shall be subject to district permitting requirements pursuant to district regulations.
+Such statewide registration shall only be valid for operation onshore and in State Territorial Waters (STW).]; - (6) any dredging operation in the Santa Barbara Harbor; - (7) any dredging unit owned by a single port authority, harbor district, or similar agency in control of a harbor, and operated only within the same harbor; - (8) generators used for power production into the grid, except to maintain grid stability during an emergency event or other unforeseen event that affects grid stabilityengines and equipment units used exclusively in agricultural operations as defined in title 17 Cal.
+Code Regs., section 93116.2(a), unless owned by a rental business; and - (9) generators used to provide primary or supplemental power to a building, facility, stationary source, or stationary equipment, except during unforeseen interruptions of electrical power from the serving utility, maintenance and repair operations, and electrical upgrade operations including startup, shutdown, and testing that do not exceed 60 calendar days.any engine that is certified for stationary use according to 40 CFR part 60 Subparts IIII or JJJJ, unless the engine is also certified to the applicable nonroad standards as indicated on the emission control label.

+(d) In the event that the owner of an engine or equipment unit elects not to register under this program, the engine or equipment unit shall be subject to district permitting requirements pursuant to district regulations.

 NOTE: Authority cited: Sections 39600, 39601, 41752, 41753, 41754, 41755, 43013(b) and 43018, Health and Safety Code.
-Reference: Sections 41750, 41751, 41752, 41753, 41754, and 41755, Health and Safety Code.
+Reference: Sections 41750, 41751, 41752, 41753, 41754 and 41755, Health and Safety Code.